 This isn’t to say that you can buy this emergency kit and have everything covered; instead, this kit should be bought if you’re concerned that your existing (or potential) emergency kit doesn’t cover the harshness of your winters.
 Essentially, this kit is a fantastic supplement to kits that need a little extra for the cold.

-If the other bags seem like they’re overdoing it a bit with their contents, Lifeline has another bag to consider.
+If the other bags seem like they’re overdoing it a bit with their contents, AAA Lifeline 4330AAA has another bag to consider.
 This 42-piece set includes all the essentials without the fluff, and is more affordable as a result.